 Despite predictions of economic and population growth, the Council expects the long-term growth in demand for electricity to be flat.
-This is due to the region's strong focus on improving energy efficiency.
+This is mainly due to the region's strong focus on improving energy efficiency, but some industrial electricity demand also has declined.

-Despite flat load growth, the Council predicts that the Northwest will need to add about 400 megawatts of effective capacity - generating capability that can be counted on during any shortfall hour - in order to maintain an adequate power supply.
+Despite flat load growth, the Council predicts that the Northwest will need to add about 400 megawatts of effective capacity - generating capability that can be counted on during any shortfall hour - in order to maintain an adequate regional power supply.
 The planned retirements of the Boardman, Centralia 1, and North Valmy coal plants by 2021 will mean losing 1,457 megawatts of generating capacity, and an additional 352 megawatts is scheduled to retire by 2022.
 The good news is that predicted energy efficiency savings of 1,570 average megawatts will help replace the coal plant generation.